Page Content

 In addition to eligibility to receive federal financial aid, there are other significant benefits to MCCMS students.
 For example, employers often verify the accreditation of a college or university before they will pay for tuition or fees as part of a company-sponsored benefits program.

-Attending a regionally accredited institution is an important consideration for a student to transfer credits to another institution or to pursue admission to graduate programs.
-Regionally accredited colleges and universities typically only accept credits from other regionally accredited institutions due to accreditation's assurance that the college or university adheres to high standards.
+Attending an institution accredited by a U.S. Department of Education-recognized accrediting agency is an important consideration for a student to transfer credits to another institution or to pursue admission to graduate programs.
+Although such decisions are made by the receiving institution, accredited colleges and universities typically only accept credits from other accredited institutions.

 HLC Open Pathway

 The Open Pathway follows a 10-year cycle and is focused on quality assurance and institutional improvement.
-The Open Pathway is unique in that its improvement component, the Quality Initiative, affords MCCMS the opportunity to pursue improvement projects that help continuously improve service to students.
+A key feature of the Open Pathway is the Quality Initiative, which allows MCCMS to pursue a focused improvement project that supports institutional improvement and student success.

 MCCMS’ last Year 10 Comprehensive Evaluation for Reaffirmation was completed in 2018-2019.
 The next Year-10 Reaffirmation will occur in 2028-2029.